stephenscripts/Effective-C/NOTES/Chapter Two.md

 object can be allocated.
 CPUs may have different behavior when accessing aligned data (for example, the data address is a multiple of the data size) versus unaligned data.

+### Integer Types
+Signed integer types can be used to represent negative numbers, positive numbers, and zero.
+The signed integer types include signed char, short int, int, long int, and long long int.

+For each signed integer type, there is a corresponding unsigned integer type that uses the same amount of storage: unsigned char, unsigned short int, unsigned int, unsigned long int, and unsigned long long int.
+The unsigned types can be used to represent only positive numbers and zero.